Azure/azure-sdk-for-js/sdk/servicebus/service-bus/test/README.md

 - `AZURE_TENANT_ID`: The Tenant ID of your organization in Azure Active Directory.
 - `SERVICEBUS_CONNECTION_STRING`: The connection string of your Azure Service Bus account.

-The Azure Service Bus client live tests will create queues, topics and subscriptions in the Service Bus namespace provided by the given environment variables.
+The live tests in this project will create queues, topics and subscriptions in the provided Service Bus namespace.

 ## Setup for running tests that use AAD based authentication